phfaist/phfqitltx/phfsvnwatermark/README.md

 # Documentation

-Run 'make phfsvnwatermark.sty' to generate the style file and 'make phfsvnwatermark.pdf' to generate the package documentation.
+Run 'make sty' to generate the style file and 'make pdf' to generate the package documentation.
 Run 'make' or 'make help' for more info.